dasu2090/zenn/articles/aws-skill-builder-self-paced-lab.md

 Building with Amazon DynamoDB Tables
 .NET Workloads on AWS Lambda
-Collecting and Analyzing Logs with Amazon CloudWatch Logs Insights Lauching and Managing a Web Application with AWS CloudFormation Lab - Monitoring Micro-Service Architectures with AWS X-Ray and Amazon CloudWatch Media Services: Use AWS AI services to automate captioning & subtitling Migrating Web Application to Cloud using AWS Elastic Beastalk
+Collecting and Analyzing Logs with Amazon CloudWatch Logs Insights Lab - Monitoring Micro-Service Architectures with AWS X-Ray and Amazon CloudWatch Media Services: Use AWS AI services to automate captioning & subtitling Migrating Web Application to Cloud using AWS Elastic Beastalk